neurostuff/meta-analysis-book/_sources/tutorials.md

 We are only searching for {term}`studies <study>` in 2011 to keep the results shorter.
 140 results!
 Oh no, that will still take too much time.
-Luckily Dr. Lytical remembered that she had previously narrowed down a list of pubmed ids.
+Luckily Dr. Lytical remembered that she had previously narrowed down a list of PubMed ids.
 She found the file (linked below) and continued to the next step.

 :::{important}